 Yes.
 As long as the financial guarantee is for a existing project/permit application, it will continue to be reviewed and processed.

 Yes.
-The moratorium amendment adopted by City Council on May 11, 2020 clarified that public projects for parks, trails, schools, and public agency facilities are exempt from the moratorium.
+Ordinance O2021-525 states that public projects for parks, trails, schools, and public agency facilities are exempt from the moratorium.